dylanmckay/ib-rs/docs/TradesApi.md

 > Vec<::models::Trade> iserver_account_trades_get()
 List of Trades for the selected account

 Returns a list of trades for the currently selected account for current day and six previous days.
+It is advised to call this endpoint once per session.

 ### Required Parameters
 This endpoint does not need any parameter.